Amid 'Brexit' selloff, some fund managers are bargain shopping

 Salesforce.com Inc "looks to be the most mispriced based on the Brexit vote" among technology stocks because Europe accounts for only 17 percent of its revenue, FBN Securities said.
 And Gary Bradshaw, a portfolio manager at Hodges Capital Management, said he had put in buy orders Friday for companies such as Home Depot Inc that are more domestically oriented.

-Those who did take a chance on European shares during a selloff that sent the Euro Stoxx 50 index of blue-chips down about 7 percent said they focused on housing and infrastructure companies that could come out of any 'Brexit'-induced recession in a better position.
+Those who did take a chance on European shares during a selloff that sent the Euro Stoxx 50 index of blue-chips down about 7 percent said they focused on infrastructure companies with high recurring cash flows.

-"There's a significant demand for new housing in Britain, any new government will support it, and interest rates will remain close to zero.
-The housing companies with strong balance sheets will only get bigger, stronger and better after this," said Sammy Simnegar, portfolio manager of the Fidelity International Capital Appreciation fund.

-British homebuilder stocks were particularly hard hit Friday, with Taylor Wimpey PLC dropping 29 percent and Berkeley Group Holdings PLC losing 21 percent.

-Michael Underhill, a portfolio manager at RidgeWorth Investments, said that he was buying shares of Groupe Eurotunnel SE, which fell 14.5 percent, and Italian airport operator Atlantia SpA, which declined 9 percent, because he expects the market is over exaggerating the impact that the so-called 'Brexit' will have on European travel.
+Michael Underhill, a portfolio manager at RidgeWorth Investments, said that he was buying shares of Groupe Eurotunnel SE, which were down 14.5 percent, and Italian airport operator Atlantia SpA, which has fallen 9 percent, because he expects the market is over exaggerating the impact that the so-called 'Brexit' will have on European travel.